bbtfr/react-shared-state/README.md

-# react-shared-state
+ReactToolkit
+===

-A shared state mixin for React
+A set of React Toolkit, include:

+* react-shared-state mixin

+and many more.

 This plugin is __WIP__ now.